wiredash/SAPGoogleMaps/README.md

 An AngularJS application that allows SAP PM Work Scheduling to occur on the basis of Geo Spatial data.
 In other words, schedulers can can view PM work orders on a Google Map and select multiple oprations for assignment to the same work center.

+## Selecting Operations
+The app is designed to go into selection mode when the user keeps the SHIFT + Left Mouse Click button pressed while dragging the mouse over the markers to be selected

 ## Data Format
 This index.html in this repo, contains a section of JSON data.
 This can be broken into the "location" object and the "filter" object.